Information structures and their cohomology: Probabilistic information cohomology

-This functional equation is related to the so-called ``fundamental equation of information theory'', which first appeared in the work of Tverberg \cite{tverberg1958}.
-In \cite{kannappan1973}, Kannappan and Ng show that every measurable solution of \eqref{functional_entropy} with $\alpha = 1$ has the form $u(x) = \lambda s_1(x)$, with $\lambda\in \Rr$.
-Analogously, we show in Appendix \ref{app:modular_group} that the general solution in the case $\alpha \neq 1$ is $u(x) = \lambda s_\alpha(x)$, with $\lambda\in \Rr$. \end{proof}
+This functional equation is related to the so-called ``fundamental equation of information theory'' (FEITH), which first appeared in \cite{Tverberg1958}.
+Every measurable solution of \eqref{functional_entropy} with $\alpha = 1$ has the form $u(x) = \lambda s_1(x)$, with $\lambda\in \Rr$ \cite{Kannappan1973}.
+Analogously, \cite{BennequinVigneaux2019} shows that the general solution in the case $\alpha \neq 1$ is $u(x) = \lambda s_\alpha(x)$, with $\lambda\in \Rr$; this is directly connected to a generalization of the fundamental equation introduced in \cite{Daroczy1970}. \end{proof}

-\begin{ex} Let $\mathcal S$ be the poset represented by
+\begin{ex} Let $\Sinf$ be the poset represented by